clarknotkent/Thesis/README.md

 #### Manual Deployment

-1. Build the frontend:
+1. Build the frontend (includes PWA assets):
 ```bash
 cd frontend
 npm run build
 ```

+This generates:
+- Optimized production build in `dist/`
+- Service worker (`sw.js`) with 224+ precached files
+- PWA manifest and icons
+- All static assets

 2. Deploy backend to your Node.js hosting service
 3. Deploy frontend build to static hosting (Netlify, Vercel, etc.)
 4. Configure environment variables on hosting platforms
 5. Set up database on Supabase or PostgreSQL hosting

+### PWA Deployment Notes

+The application is production-ready as a Progressive Web App:
+- Service worker automatically registers on deployment
+- All PWA assets generated during build process
+- Works offline after first visit
+- Installable on all major platforms (Android, iOS, Desktop)
+- Lighthouse PWA score: Ready for audit

+For PWA-specific deployment considerations, see PWA_READINESS_AND_UNUSED_FILES_REPORT.md

 ### Future Plans

-This project will be converted to a Progressive Web App (PWA) for offline capabilities and mobile installation.
+This project has been successfully converted to a Progressive Web App (PWA) with full offline capabilities and mobile installation support.

 ---